-PGY-1 Residents will have ample teaching experiences both at the school and as part of their clinical rotations at the hospital.
-As part of their teaching portfolio, residents will have opportunities in both small group and large classroom teaching, and will support faculty longitudinally at the school as clinical instructors in the following courses: Pharmacy Practice Labs (I, II, and III), Case Studies (I, II, III, IV, and V), Pharmaceutics lab and Capstone.
+As part of their teaching portfolio, residents will have opportunities in both small group and large classroom teaching environments, and will support faculty longitudinally at the school as clinical instructors in the following courses: Pharmacy Practice Labs (I, II and III), Case Studies (I, II, III, IV and V), Pharmaceutics Lab and Capstone.

 During their five-week academic block, which will take place during the second half of the residency year, each resident will work under the guidance of their respective teaching advisor and develop a formal lecture (1-2 hours) on an educational topic of the residents’ interest in either an elective or didactic course.